SHIVANIUM-GIT/Managing_Secrets_in_Kubernetes/README.md

 - **No External Dependencies**: Does not require third-party secret stores or cloud services.

 ### **Limitations**
-- **Static Secrets**: Secrets are encrypted and stored; they do not dynamically update when the source secret changes.
+- **Static Secrets**: Secrets are encrypted and stored. they do not dynamically update when the source secret changes.
 - **Cluster Dependency**: Secrets are bound to the specific cluster where the controller is running.
 Migrating secrets to a new cluster requires exporting the private key.
 - **Limited Scope**: Suitable primarily for GitOps workflows rather than runtime dynamic secret fetching.